-To provide the greatest flexibility, the memory array of the AT25SF041B can be erased in four levels of granularity, including a full-chip erase.
+To provide the greatest flexibility, the memory array of the AT25SF161B can be erased in four levels of granularity, including a full-chip erase.
 The size of the erase blocks is optimized for both code and data storage applications, allowing both code and data segments to reside in their own erase regions.
-The Memory Architecture Diagram illustrates each erase level.
+Note that in the following figures, the (Bxxx) value in parentheses indicates the block number.